mambans/AioFeed/README.md

 - Removing reruns from live feed.
 - Show more vods without leaving the main/feed page.

-(Notifications require website to be opened.)
+(Notifications require the /feed page to be opened.)

 ### Youtube